Microphlebectomy Treatments for Varicose Veins in Cape Cod

 Microphlebectomy: A Minimally Invasive Treatment for Varicose Veins

 There are many new and sophisticated varicose vein treatments that use an IV catheter to enter the varicose vein and abolish it.
 This allows nearby veins to handle the blood once carried by the troublesome vein.
-And Southeastern Vein Specialists specializes in most all of these new treatments.
+At Southeastern Vascular, we specialize in all of these new treatments.

 But as you’ll see, microphlebectomy is a traditional, but extremely effective, procedure for the right situation.